-Ray Rivera is a former staff reporter for The New York Times, the Washington Post, the Seattle Times and the Salt Lake Tribune.
-He is also editor of the Santa Fe New Mexican newspaper.
-His investigative stories have included a nine-part series uncovering the federal government’s fatally flawed investigation into Capt.
+Ray Rivera is deputy managing editor for investigations and enterprise at the Seattle Times.
+He is the former editor in chief of the Santa Fe New Mexican and has worked as a staff writer for The New York Times, the Washington Post, the Seattle Times and the Salt Lake Tribune.
+His investigative stories have included a nine-part series debunking the federal government’s investigation into Capt.
 James Yee, an Army Muslim chaplain at Guantanamo Bay falsely accused of espionage; the extensive use of death squads by Al Qaeda and Haqqani Network insurgents along the Afghanistan-Pakistan border; and the illegal funneling of taxpayer money to bogus non profits associated with New York city and state lawmakers.
-He lives in Santa Fe with his wife and three children.
-Contact: email@example.com
+He grew up in Northern New Mexico.
+Contact him at firstname.lastname@example.org.

 William deBuys’s nine books include The Last Unicorn: A Search for One of Earth’s Rarest Creatures (listed by the Christian Science Monitor as one of the ten best non-fiction books of 2015), A Great Aridness: Climate Change and the Future of the American West (2011), The Walk (2008), Salt Dreams (1999, which inspired the 2017 movie, The Colorado), and River of Traps (a 1991 Pulitzer finalist).
 In 2015 his first book, Enchantment and Exploitation (1985), was reissued in a revised and expanded 30th-anniversary edition.
 He was a 2008-2009 Guggenheim Fellow.
 His conservation work has included land acquisition, river protection, and grass banking.
 From 2001 to 2005, he chaired the Valles Caldera Trust, which then administered the 89,000-acre Valles Caldera National Preserve in the Jemez Mountains of New Mexico.
 He serves on the advisory board of the Liz Claiborne Art Ortenberg Foundation and lives and writes on a small farm in northern New Mexico that he has tended since the 1970s.